 Johan Van Der Westhuizen

-Keurbosfontein belongs to Johan van der Westhuizen, who grew up on the farm.
-At a still carefree age of 14, his grandfather informed him that he might inherit Keurbosfontein one day, and if so, requested him to preserve and care for the farm.
+Keurbosfontein Onderhuis belongs to Johan van der Westhuizen, who was born and grew up on the farm.
+At a still carefree age of 14, his grandfather informed him that he might inherit the property one day, and if so, requested him to preserve and care for the farm.

 Keurbosfontein started off as a Cape pioneer farm, carved out of the barren soil by hardworking people with calloused hands.
 They arrived on horseback, with their ox wagons.
 They didn’t have much and demanded little, except the opportunity to be self-sufficient.